pingidentity/pingidentity-cdr-sandbox/scripts/ping-bulkconfigtools/README.md

 - k8/02-completeinstall/pa.env
 - k8/02-completeinstall/pf.env

 You do not need to commit the environment variables.
-In fact, outside the sandbox, you should excluded these files from being commited as they contain sensitive information such as certificate keys and passwords.
+You should consider excluding these files from being committed as they may contain sensitive information such as certificate keys and passwords.

 Commit the following files to update the configuration:
 - server_profiles/pingaccess/instance/data/start-up-deployer/data.json.subst